 If you were involved in a car accident caused by another person, you could be entitled to compensation that includes:

-- Medical expenses: This damage includes any medical tests or treatment you had to have done as a result of your car accident.
-You could also be compensated in advance for any future medical treatment you may need.
+- Medical expenses: This damage includes any medical tests or treatment you had to have done due to your car accident.
+You could also receive compensation in advance for any future medical treatment you may need.

-- Vehicle damages: If you were driving your own vehicle, you could be compensated for the cost of repairs or replacement of your vehicle if it were totaled.
+- Vehicle damages: The compensation can cover the cost of repairs or replacement of your vehicle.